avidcyclist/prize_picks_practice/README.md

 ## Data Generation

-The mock data is generated using a Python script that creates random user IDs, bet amounts, and betting outcomes.
-The script also calculates the implied probabilities based on American odds and simulates the outcomes of each bet.
+The mock data is generated using a Jupyter Notebook that creates random user IDs, bet amounts, and betting outcomes.
+The notebook also calculates the implied probabilities based on American odds and simulates the outcomes of each bet.
 The following steps outline the data generation process:

 1. **Generate Random Data**: Create mock data for user IDs, number of bets, and bet amounts.
 2. **Generate Random Odds**: Generate random American odds for each entry.